-VeriSim - Development of measurement methods for the validation of novel procedures to simulate the propagation of pressure waves in fluid power piping systems
+VeriSim - Development of measurement methods for propagation of pressure waves in fluid power piping systems

 The advantage of hydraulic machines lies in their high power density and the decentralised energy distribution with the help of piping systems, which results in very compact and flexible technical solutions.
 So far, the piping systems have been treated mainly as pure energy transmission elements, and their signal transmission properties (intended and unintended sound propagation by the fluid) have been insufficiently and inconclusively researched.